aahadpatel/image-to-playlist-generator/README.md

 Transform any festival lineup image into a Spotify playlist instantly!
 This web app uses OCR technology to extract artist names from images and creates a custom playlist with their top tracks.

+> I'm going to Coachella again next year and was like man I do not want to go through the Coachella lineup and manually create a playlist so I was like let me just write this program.
+This is a v1 so may be buggy, but whatever it worked.
+Enjoy :) If there's a bug just send me a text.

 ## 🎵 Features

 - **Image Upload & OCR**: Upload any festival lineup image and automatically extract artist names